 The National Park Service website maintains up-to-date information on the official campgrounds, whether they're open, and if reservations are required.

-Additionally, backcountry camping permits are available if you'd prefer to drive off-road and truly escape any signs of civilization in the Chihuahuan Desert.
+Backcountry camping permits are available if you'd prefer to drive off-road and truly escape any signs of civilization in the Chihuahuan Desert.

-Speaking of the National Park Service, there's a fee to enter Big Bend National Park, which I recommend you pay to support the care and maintenance of the park.
+Speaking of the National Park Service, there's a fee to enter Big Bend National Park, which I recommend you pay to support its care and maintenance.
+You can pay admission at the Panther Junction Visitor Center, the park's headquarters.

 Entrance Fees (valid for seven days)